Basic Kirwan injectivity and its applications: Kirwan injectivity theorem for the equivariant basic cohomology

 \end{thm}

-\section{Kirwan injectivity theorem for the Equivariant basic cohomology}
+\section{Kirwan injectivity theorem for the equivariant basic cohomology}

-In this section, we prove a foliated version of the Kirwan injectivity theorem, i.e., Theorem \ref{thm1}.
+In this section, we prove a foliated version of the Kirwan injectivity theorem.
 We begin with a review of the notion of transverse Lie algebra actions, and the associated notion of equivariant basic cohomology.